mirnylab/hiclib-legacy/doc/source/index.rst

 This page contains the general information about the library.
 Detailed documentation for each module can be found in API documentation below.

+.. note :: (news) We've just added a high resolution Hi-C analysis.
+           It can perform IC at up to 10kb resolution, and possibly below.
+           (resolution for the mouse or human genome)!
+           Documentation is in the API documentation.
+             (11/27/2012)

 Requirements
 ------------